-The staff of the College's Preprofessional Advising Center (Silver Center, 100 Washington Square East, Room 901; 212998-8160) can advise students on general course selection, participation in clubs and organizations, law school applications, and related issues.
+The staff of the College's Preprofessional Advising Center (Silver Center, 100 Washington Square East, Room 901; 212-998-8160) can advise students on general course selection, participation in clubs and organizations, law school applications, and related issues.
 The office serves as a clearinghouse for dean's certification forms, required by a number of law schools as part of their admissions process.
-The Lawyer Alumni Mentoring Program (LAMP) offers CAS juniors an opportunity to apply for one-on-one mentoring with experienced attorneys who are alumni of the College, and the Prelaw Advisory Board serves as a focus group for the overall prelaw community.
-Students should visit www.prelaw.cas.nyu.edu for more information.
+The Lawyer Alumni Mentoring Program (LAMP) offers CAS sophomores, juniors, and seniors an opportunity to apply for one-on-one mentoring with experienced attorneys who are alumni of the College.
+Students should visit http://cas.nyu.edu/prelaw for more information.

 Other Prelaw-Related Activities

 The New York University School of Law, conveniently located across the Square from the College, sponsors many events open to the University community.
 The school's proximity allows prelaw students to observe first-year law school classes and to meet and speak informally with students actively pursuing legal studies.
-The College also sponsors talks by guest speakers on law-related topics and arranges for representatives from various law schools to visit the College for information sessions during the fall semester.
-In addition, the Wasserman Center for Career Development administers sample Law School Admission Tests (LSAT) in the fall and spring of each year and co-hosts events and panels open to the university's prelaw community.
+The College also sponsors talks by guest speakers on law-related topics and arranges for representatives from various law schools to visit the College for information.
+In addition, the Wasserman Center for Career Development co-hosts events and panels open to the university’s prelaw community.

-ACCELERATED AND JOINT PROGRAMS LEADING TO GRADUATE OR SPECIALIZED DEGREES
+ACCELERATED AND JOINT OPTIONS LEADING TO GRADUATE OR SPECIALIZED DEGREES

 Joint B.S./B.S.
 Program in Engineering